The counterjet dominates the production of PeV photons from Cyg X-3: The model

 respectively.
 The length of ${\mathbfit R}$ is given by,

-To simplify the treatment of the scattering angles, we approximate the emission at the interaction point as originating from a point source at the donor's center.
-Therefore, for a given $l$, there is a single angle between the directions of the proton and photon, $\alpha$, given by
+To simplify treatment of the scattering angles, we approximate the emission at the interaction point as originating from a point source at the donor's center.
+Therefore, for a given $l$, there is a single angle $\alpha$ between the directions of the hadron and the photon, given by